eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/vehicle_model_creation/automated_model_lifecycle/_index.md

 }
 {{< /tab >}}
 {{< /tabpane >}}

-Instead of an URI you could also reference a local file containing the specification.

 {{% alert title="Info" %}} The reference must point to a JSON file containing the model specification as VSS vspec.
 References to a VSS `.vspec` file hierarchy are not supported as of now.
 {{% /alert %}}